3mdeb/verified-boot/measured_boot.md

 ### TPM Key Hierarchies

-The TPM is able to generate asymmetric keypairs for specific uses.
+The TPM is able to generate asymmetric keypairs for specific uses and act as an authority for attesting the trust towards them.
+Every key created using the TPM is a part of some `key hierarchy`.

+The key hierarchies are mechanisms of transitive trust, just like the chains of trust.
+The trust is transitioned from a `Primary Key` of a hierarchy down to other keys of the same hierarchy, which in turn can be used to encrypt, decrypt, sign and verify any data.

-The keys are not stored in the non-volatile memory of the TPM, but are instead generated when needed using the `Primary Seed` of a given key hierarchy and are always the same for a given set of attributes.
+The primary keys used to verify the trust towards other keys are not stored in the non-volatile memory of the TPM, but are instead generated when needed using the `Primary Seed` of a given key hierarchy.
+Generating the Primary Keys is deterministic and will always produce the same key for a given set of attributes allowing to save space in the TPM's secure NVRAM.
+The private parts of Primary Keys never leave the TPM.

-The TPM specification defines three `Primary Key Seeds`, and their corresponding key hierachies[Section_14.4]:
+The TPM specification defines three `Primary Key Seeds`, and their corresponding key hierachies[^TPM_spec_14-4]:
 - Endorsement Primary Seed (EPS)
 - Storage Primary Seed (SPS)
 - Platform Primary Seed (PPS)